j i m v a l l a n c e > d i s c o g r a p h y > s o n g s

 Comments:

 In March 1982 I spent several weeks working with the group "Toronto".
-I was initially hired by producer Steve Smith to help with musical arrangements, but I ended up co-writing some songs as well ... an unexpected bonus.
+I was initially hired by producer Steve Smith to help with musical arrangements, but I ended up co-writing songs as well ... an unexpected bonus.

 Holly Woods/vocal, Sheron Alton/guitar, Scott Kreyer/keyboards, Brian Allen/guitar >

-In the 1970's Steve Smith had been a staff producer with Island Records, working with artists like Robert Palmer and Bob Marley.
+Steve Smith had been a staff producer at Island Records in the 1970s, working with Robert Palmer and Bob Marley.
+I basically served as his arranger and production assistant on some of the "Toronto" album.

 "Toronto" guitarist